Skyrev/Intro-to-Web-Application-Development/proj2/README.md

 <h2>SDSU Marathon</h2>
-<p>This assignment is a web site that lets users sign up for the ficticious SDSU Marathon.
+<p>This assignment is a web site that lets users sign up for the fictitious SDSU Marathon.
 The ficticious marathon will occur on Sunday December 3, 2017 and will start at the SDSU Library.</p>
 <p>Any additional details are made up.</p>
 <br/>
 <p>This consist of the following:</p>